What are the Upanishads?

 The sacred scriptures of India are vast.
-Their importance is ranked differently according to the particular viewpoint of the individual.
-In Indian philosophy there are six darshanas, or systems of philosophy.
-They often seem to contradict themselves (and their professed adherents usually do contradict those of the other darshanas), but the wise know that they are only different ways of seeing the same thing, and it is that One Thing which makes them both valid and ultimately harmonious.
-That unifying subject is Brahman: God the Absolute, beyond and besides Whom there is no “other” whatsoever.
+Yet they are only different ways of seeing the same thing, the One Thing which makes them both valid and ultimately harmonious.
+That unifying subject is Brahman: God the Absolute, beyond and besides whom there is no “other” whatsoever.

-The upanishads have long interested students of philosophy in the West.
-The English philosopher Hume translated some of them into English in the eighteenth century.
-Later he travelled to America where he taught Sanskrit to Thomas Jefferson and together they studied the upanishads in their original form.
+The Upanishads have long interested students of philosophy in the West.
+The English philosopher David Hume translated some of them into English in the eighteenth century.
+Later he travelled to America where he taught Sanskrit to Thomas Jefferson and together they studied the Upanishads in their original form.

-Read the first article in The Upanishads for Awakening: Seeing all things in God
+Read the next chapter in The Upanishads for Awakening: The Brihadaranyaka Upanishad